-Big sail boats and wind surfers seem to manage OK, but it seems hard to get a smooth, steady run while sat back with the cleated-off sail doing the work.
+Big sailboats and windsurfers seem to manage OK, but it seems hard to get a smooth, steady run while sat back with the cleated-off sail doing the work.
 Usually I’m yanking hard on the rudder to get in line, or have handfuls of lines trying to trim the sail for best effect.
 The tiny ‘finger-and-thumb’ cleats are just too fiddly to use in a hurry or mild panic, and often require two hands to release the jam.
 I wonder if hand-sized cleats exist for the thin cord, or some better device all round?
-Something like a sliding tube you could grab, but with a release button, a bit like a mountaineering jumar or the lighter Clog rope ascenders.
+Something like a sliding tube you could grab, but with a release button, a bit like a mountaineering jumar (left).

 Even then, on seeing the speed readings (above), it surprised me how fast I could hack into the wind at 2.5–3mph, admittedly with some effort (needed to keep the kayak pointed ahead).
 Coming back with the big sail I only got over 5mph a couple of times, and often moved barely more than upwind, although using much less energy of course.

-After criss crossing Loch Raa a few times (above right), I went round the corner onto Loch Osgaig.
+After crisscrossing Loch Raa a few times (above right), I went around the corner onto Loch Osgaig.
 Out in the open and with the wind bouncing off nearby Stac mountain, there should be room enough to get some speed up, providing I could hold on.

 It does make me wonder what the PA sail is good for on my K40.
 In winds of over 15mph it seems hard work to maintain.
 Is it an inherent flaw of a lose, articulated mast – and one whose feet are not pressing directly onto a solid hardshell hull (I use a plastic dinner plate to spread the load/reduce wear).
 The fact is, Jeff managed fine on Ningaloo (right), ripping along in a boat that was four times heavier than the Incept.
 And in Shark Bay a few years earlier in the same tandem tanker, he was towing me in my Gumboat.